Schizoaffective Disorder Bipolar Type

 Bipolar with Psychotic Features vs Schizoaffective

 Bipolar disorder with psychotic features involves episodes of mood disturbance, such as mania, hypomania, or depression, accompanied by psychotic symptoms.
 These psychotic symptoms, including hallucinations and delusions, are directly related to the mood episode and typically resolve when the mood episode is treated or subsides.
-In contrast, schizoaffective disorder is characterized by a combination of mood episodes and psychotic symptoms that occur independently of each other.
-The psychotic symptoms persist even outside of mood episodes, meaning individuals may experience hallucinations, delusions, or disorganized thinking for a significant portion of the illness.
+In contrast, schizoaffective disorder is characterized by a combination of mood episodes and psychotic symptoms that occur independently.
+The psychotic symptoms persist outside of mood episodes, meaning individuals may experience hallucinations, delusions, or disorganized thinking for a significant portion of the illness.
 Both conditions can cause impairment in functioning, but the treatment approach differs.

 World-class, Accredited, 5-Star Reviewed, Effective Mental Health Dual Diagnosis Programs.
 Complete Integrated Inpatient Rehab with Free Post Discharge Therapy Planning.